 Numerous trials have been done to study the effects of baking soda sprays on plants.
 The ATTRA organization, which assists rural and agricultural growers with common production issues and plant information, published a series of findings from trials across the globe.
 Overall, baking soda on plants had a beneficial effect in reducing the fungal spores.

 Some concerns, however, were raised over sodium bicarbonate in gardens because of the first part of the compound.
 Sodium can burn leaves, roots and other plant parts.
-It can also stay in soil and affect later plants.
-No serious buildup was found, however, and the Federal EPA has cleared sodium bicarbonate as safe for edible plants.
+It can also stay in soil and

 The best concentration of baking soda is a 1 percent solution.
 The remainder of the solution can be water, but coverage on the leaves and stems is better if some horticultural oil or soap is added to the mixture.